DedLigma/a4tech-bloody-strange-mouse-fix/README.md

-## a4tech bloody mouse fix for linux
+## a4tech bloody strange behavior mouse fix for linux

 ## About
 This fix is designed to eliminate the strange behavior of the mouse when it behaves like a gamepad (the mouse has dead zones like a gamepad stick).